hercules-ci/blog.hercules-ci.com/_posts/2019-05-15-nix-gitignore.md

 # Comparison

-Here's a comparison with the pre-existing implementation I could find.
+Here's a comparison with the pre-existing implementation I found.

 The latest [up to date comparison table](https://github.com/hercules-ci/gitignore#comparison) is available on the repo.